jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/07/2019-07-31-jordan-peterson-on-freedom-of-speech.md

 <!--more-->

-He said that it's okay for our feelings to get hurt during this combat of words, because the alternative, which is actual combat, might kill you physically, which means you will not have time anymore to change your mind on things!
+He is saying that it's okay for our feelings to get hurt during this _combat of words_!
+Good, right?
+Because the alternative, which is actual combat, might kill you physically, which means you will not have time anymore to change your mind on things!
 Now, I see why there are some [criticisms to these so-called self-help books](https://albertmohler.com/2006/07/03/america-should-be-ashamed-of-sham-2/).
-I have read only a few self-help books but it seems to me that these books kind of teaches that offending other people through your words is _always_ a bad thing. _Always?_ Perhpas not always.
-Perhaps my unconscious is just exaggerating. :smile: I don't know...
+I have read only a few self-help books but it seems to me that these books kind of teaches that offending other people through your words is _always_ a bad thing.(?)

+_Always?_

+Perhpas not always.
+Perhaps my unconscious is just exaggerating. :smile:

 Well, about hurting people with words, it depends on the situation I guess.
 There are times where we do not need to hurt people with words, and there are times where we should.
-There are times where we are not supposed to be hurt with words, and there are times where we should. :disappointed: We're living in a fallen world you know...
+There were times where we're not supposed to be hurt with words, but we cannot change the past, so... :disappointed: We're living in a fallen world you know...
 It's impossible not to get hurt... :disappointed:

-That's all there is to this post :smile: but...
+That's all there is to this post :grin: but...

-**Here are more quotes from some Jordan Peterson videos:**
+**here's a few quotes from some Jordan Peterson videos I've consumed:**

 ### from ["Be Dangerous But Disciplined - Jocko Willink & Jordan Peterson"](https://www.youtube.com/watch?v=a4PS_DhzyDg)